 It’s been pretty busy and full of event, and I was frankly surprised when I checked my blog and saw it had been only seven weeks since my last short entry.
 Though I have to admit updates were pretty thin in the month of November too.

 This week I’m posting a new galley of infrared pictures I took in New Orleans four years ago.
 Infrared photography is a total kludge, a kludge being a computer nerd's term for a improvisational process patched together any which way.
 The cameras are not made for these wavelengths, nor the lenses, and while it can be made to work — sometimes with spectacular results — it is a lot of work, and a lot of knowledge about technique is required.
 I've been picking that up bit by bit over the last five years and I feel I still have a long way to go.
 At the time I took the pictures in New Orleans I had figured out the importance of in-camera white balance and how to adjust it to get reasonably neutrally colored .jpg images from infrared images, but it was a year short of the time that I read the wonderfully and highly technical book Image Clarity.
-(Not cheap...
-Typical of relatively obscure technical books with important messages.)
+(As of October 2018, back in print!
+Out of print and used it was very expensive, typical of relatively obscure technical books with important messages.)
 That gave me new tools, without which the New Orleans pictures hung in the “Not quite there yet” category in my files.
 I'm really happy to get them posted.

 I'm going to trying to start running this web site to a schedule, and post a new gallery twice every three weeks, Monday to Wednesday week for one gallery, and Wednesday to Monday week for the next.
 I certainly have enough material to keep that up for a while, though it's all jumbled in my head.
 I should be able to manage that schedule except when I'm doing extreme travel, for example my homecoming trek in high Nepal in April.
 We'll call this post the start, and I'll get on a gallery of infrared tree photos for the Monday after next.